 Depending on the size of the grow room, the diameter of a suitable carbon filter also varies.
 The usual size ranges from 4 inches up to 12 inches in diameter and it comes with a CFM rating between 150 up to more than 1,400.

-On a side note, a CFM rating or cubic feet per minute rating basically pertains to the capacity of the fan to induce air movement.
+On a side note, a CFM rating or cubic feet per minute rating pertains to the capacity of the fan to induce air movement.
 This measurement determines the sufficiency of airflow usually within a confined space.
-In that sense, it is expected that the larger the room, the higher the CFM rating will be required in order to achieve the desired level of ventilation.
+In that sense, it’s expected that the larger the room, the higher the CFM rating will be required.
+This will achieve the desired level of ventilation.

 Back to the discussion about diameter, the table below shows the comparison between different sizes of carbon filters.